 Work out a plan together

-As a family, work out a plan to help them manage the transition of you returning to work and their new routine.
+As a family, work out a plan to help them manage the transition of you returning to work.
 For example, they may have previously had your support to do school work.
 Assure them that this support is still there but it will take a new ‘old’ form of being focused in the evenings and/or weekends.

 Consider your current lockdown routine and use this to help ease the transition.
-For the first week or two of your return to work, agree to have a short video call during their mid-morning ‘school’ break time and another at the end of their virtual school day.
-These are good opportunities to check in with them, to see how they are going and to show you are safe and comfortable at work.
+For the first week or two of your return to work, agree to have a short video call before the start of school and another at the end of their school day.
+These are good opportunities to check in with them, to see how they are going and to show you are safe and comfortable at your place of work.

 Try to understand and lessen a child’s fears about Coronavirus Covid-19

 Children may feel worried that your return to work will put you in danger of contracting Covid-19.
-For several weeks they have been given a strong ‘stay at home’ message.
+For months they have been given a strong ‘stay at home’ message.
 It is, therefore, understandable that they might worry about your safety.

 Talk to them about the safety measures your workplace is putting in place.
 If possible, show them the new office or factory floor layouts, with 2-metre gaps and colleagues wearing PPE.
 Take them through the precautions you will take like driving to work instead of taking the train, wearing a mask or keeping hand sanitizer with you.